Many of you have asked, and surely the rest of you have wondered, “Who is Martha”?

-Later on Mitch married Ethel Scontsas in 1959.
-They had three children, Kathy, Bill and Chris .
-Although they all grew up working for the family business, it was the two brothers who decided to take over in 1985 after they had both graduated from college.
-They began working with a restoration team on a 2 year renovation of the Merchants Exchange building which consists of an entire block of Main Street.
-It was at this time that they replaced the luncheonette and sweet shoppe with what was to be known as “Martha’s Exchange”.
-In December 1988 they reopened; the first floor being a restaurant and bar, which was five times larger than the original diner.
-On the second floor they designed a large function hall, that allowed them to cater on site, they even kept the Sweet Shoppe which helped to keep the nostalgia alive.
+Mitch Fokas married Ethel Scontsas in 1959.
+They had three children who all grew up working for the family business.
+It was Bill who decided to take over in 1985 after he had graduated from college.
+He began working with a restoration team on a two year renovation of the Merchants Exchange building which consists of an entire block of Main Street.
+It was at this time that the luncheonette and candy shop transformed into “Martha’s Exchange”.
+In December 1988 he reopened; the first floor being a restaurant and bar, which was five times larger than the original diner.
+On the second floor he designed a large function hall that allowed them to cater on site, they even kept the Sweet Shoppe which helped to keep the nostalgia alive.

-Five years later in 1993 Bill and Chris had the insight to capitalize on the excitement surrounding the hand crafted beer industry.
-That’s when they added Nashua’s first and only micro-brewery to the restaurant , doubling the size of the bar and adding 90 more seats.
-They also included a bar which was originally used in one of Al Capone’s speakeasies in Chicago in order to add character to the expansion.
+Five years later in 1993, Bill had the insight to capitalize on the excitement surrounding the hand crafted beer industry.
+That’s when he added Nashua’s first and only micro-brewery, doubling the size of the bar and adding 90 more seats.
+He also included a bar which was originally used in one of Al Capone’s speakeasies in Chicago.

-Martha’s has grown and changed throughout the years and will continue to do so in the future in an effort to help keep downtown Nashua alive and vibrant.
-Our customers come from all walks of life and all parts of the world.
-It’s our goal for all those who visit, to enjoy a home-brewed beer, a delicious steak, a burger, or simply a piece of candy, and leave with great memories.
+Martha’s has grown and changed throughout the years and will continue to do so in the future in an effort to keep downtown Nashua alive and vibrant.
+It’s our goal for all those who visit to enjoy a home-brewed beer, steak, burger, or simply a piece of candy, and leave with great memories.